DanielleDaly/portfolio-project-4/README.md

 - The footer itself is a dark grey color which is contrasta well against the white text and icons.
 - The color of the footer also creates a contrast with the colors used in the main page which makes the footer more obvious.

-### The Admin Section
+## The Admin Section

-The Admin Section for Easy Eats was created using Django.
+- The Admin Section for Easy Eats was created using Django.

-On the main site administration page you can see the following sections on the left:
+- On the main site administration page you can see the following sections on the left:
-Accounts - where you can view the email addresses entered by users and their usernames.
+    - Accounts: Here you can view the email addresses entered by users and their usernames
-Authentication and Authorization
+    - Authentication and Authorization
-Django Summernote
+    - Django Summernote
-Recipes - which contains recipes and comments
+    - Recipes: containing recipes and comments
-Sites
+    - Sites
-Social Accounts
+    - Social Accounts

-You can also see a list of recent activity.

-### The Recipe Administration
+## The Recipe Administration

-The Recipe Section contains details on the recipes posted to the website and the comments made on each recipe.
+- The Recipe Section contains details of the recipes that have been added to the website and the comments on each recipe.

+### Image of Django Administration Home

 ![Image of Django Administration Home](readme-images/screenshot-admin-home.png)

-Recipe
+### Recipe

-Recipes can be added to the website in the recipe administration section.
+- Recipes can be added to the website in the recipe administration section.

+#### Image of Django Administration Recipe

 ![Image of Django Administration Recipe](readme-images/screenshot-admin-recipe.png)

-All current recipes are displayed under title, slug, created on, status.
+- All current recipes are displayed with the following information: title, slug, created_on and status.
-There is a search bar that can be used to search recipes.
+- There is a search bar that can be used to search recipes.
-On the right a filter table is displayed.
-You can filter by status or created on dates
+- On the right a filter table is displayed.
+You can filter by status or created_on dates.

+### Image of Django Administration Recipe Add & Edit

 ![Image of Django Administration Recipe Add & Edit](readme-images/screenshot-admin-recipe-add-edit.png)

-Adding/ editing a recipe
+### Adding / Editing a recipe

-By clicking on Add Recipe you can add the recipe details that you would like to appear on the website.
-These are displayed under different sections.
-The sections are: title, slug, description, image, cooking time, serves, methos, short description, likes and status.
+- By clicking on 'Add Recipe' you can add the recipe content that you would like to appear on the website. - - These are displayed under different sections.
+- The sections are: title, slug, description, image, cooking time, serves, method, short description, likes and status.

-Recipes can be deleted by clicking on the recipe toggle and selecting the delete option
+- Recipes can be deleted by clicking on the recipe toggle and selecting the delete option.

+#### Image of Django Administration Delete Recipes

 ![Image of Django Administration Delete Recipes](readme-images/screenshot-admin-delete-recipe.png)

-the slug is autimatically generated from the title
+- The slug is automatically generated from the title.

-the ingredients and method sections use django summernote to create a wysiwyg
+- The ingredients and method sections use django summernote to create a WYSIWYG for editing.

-Status can be published or draft
+- The status can be published or draft.

-By clicking save the recipe is added to the website
+- By clicking 'save' the recipe is added to the website.

-save and add another

-save and continue editing

-delete button

-recipes can also be edited in this area and once saved the changes are save to the website.
+- Recipes can also be edited in this area and once saved the changes are save to the website.

-Comments
+### Comments

-Comments can be managed in the administration section.
+- Comments can be managed in the administration section.

+#### Image of Django Administration Comments

 ![Image of Django Administration Comments](readme-images/screenshot-admin-comments.png)

-All current comments are displayed under recipe, name, body, created_on, approved
+- All current comments are displayed with the following informationb: recipe, name, body, created_on and approved.

-There is a search bar that can be used to search comments On the right a filter table is displayed.
-You can filter by approved comments or created on dates
+- There is a search bar that can be used to search comments.
+- On the right a filter table is displayed.
+- You can filter by approved comments or created_on dates.

+#### Image of Django Administration Comments Filter

 ![Image of Django Administration Comments Filter](readme-images/screenshot-admin-comments-filter.png)

-Comments can be deleted by clicking on the comment toggle and selecting the delete option A site admin can delete any/ all comments
+- Comments can be deleted by clicking on the comment toggle and selecting the delete option
+- A site admin can delete any / all comments made by users.
-Commants must be approved by a site admin before they are displayed on the website
+- Comments must be approved by a site admin before they are displayed on the website.

+#### Image of Django Administration Delete Comments

 ![Image of Django Administration Delete Comments](readme-images/screenshot-admin-delete-comment.png)

-### Future Features
+## Future Features

 Features I would like to include on this site in future include:

-- I would like to add a search bar to this recipe website to make it easier for the user to find what they are looking for in a faster and easier way.
+- I would like to add a search bar to this recipe website to make it easier for the user to find what they are looking for.
 Users could search by ingredients, cooking time, meal type etc and the website would return suitable suggestions.

 - I would also like to add a Categories section to this website.
 Each recipe could have one or more categories which could include meal types such as breakfast, lunch and dinner.
 They could also include recipes for specific dietery requirements such as vegan, vegetarian or gluten free.

 - I would like to add more functionality for the registered users so that they could save all the recipes they like on their own account.
-I would also like users to be able to sign-up for a weekly/ monthly newsletter.
+I would also like users to be able to sign-up for a weekly / monthly newsletter.

-- I would like to develop the application so that the user can click on a recipe/ recipes they like and it generates a shopping list that can be saved to their account.
+- I would like to develop the application so that the user can click on a recipe / recipes they like and it generates a shopping list that can be saved to their account.

-### Testing
+## Testing

-All functionality of the website was tested to ensure it all worked correctly
+- All functionality of the website was tested to ensure it was working correctly.

+## Testing Forms

-#### Forms
+### Testing Blank Forms

-#### Testing blank forms

-I have tested all forms on the site to see if they display validation error if they have been left blank when the field is required.
+- I have tested all forms on the site to see if they display a validation error if they have been left blank when the field is required.

 ### Sign Up / Register Form

-For the sign up/ register form the following fields are required: Username, Password and Password (again).
-The email address is optional and not required.
+- For the sign up / register form the following fields are required: Username, Password and Password (again). - The email address is optional and not required.

-I tested by leaving the entire form blank.
-I was unable to submit the form and the message displayed for the username "Please fill in this field"
+- I tested by this by leaving the entire form blank.
+I confirmed that I was unable to submit the form and the message "Please fill in this field" was displayed.

-I tested by entering a username and leaving the password and repeat password fields blank.
-I was unable to submit the form and the message displayed for the password "Please fill in this field"
+- I also tested the Sign up / Register Form by entering a username but leaving the password and repeat password fields blank.
+I confirmed that I was unable to submit the form and the message "Please fill in this field" was displayed.

-I tested by entering a username and a password but leaving the repeat password field blank.
-I was unable to submit the form and the message displayed for the  repeat password "Please fill in this field"
+- I tested by entering a username and a password but leaving the repeat password field blank.
+I confirmed that I was unable to submit the form.
+The message "Please fill in this field" was displayed;

+#### Image of Blank Username Sign Up Form
 ![Image of Blank Username Sign Up Form](readme-images/screenshot-blank-username-register.png)

+#### Image of Blank Password Sign Up Form
 ![Image of Blank Password Sign Up Form](readme-images/screenshot-blank-password-register.png)

-For the Login Form both the Username and Password are required.
+- For the Login Form both the Username and Password fields are required.

-I tested by leaving the entire form blank.
-I was unable to submit the form and the message displayed for the username "Please fill in this field"
+- I carried out testing by leaving the entire form blank.
+- I confirmed that I was unable to submit the form.
+- The message "Please fill in this field" was displayed.

-I tested by entering a username and leaving the password field blank.
-I was unable to submit the form and the message displayed for the password "Please fill in this field"
+- I tested by entering a username and leaving the password field blank.
+- I was unable to submit the form and the message "Please fill in this field" was displayed.

+#### Image of Blank Username Login Form

 ![Image of Blank Username Login Form](readme-images/screenshot-blank-username-login.png)

+#### Image of Blank Password Login Form

 ![Image of Blank Password Login Form](readme-images/screenshot-blank-password-login.png)

+### Comment and Edit Forms

-For the comment form, the body of the comment is required.
-I was unable to submit the comment and the message displayed "Please fill in this field"
+- For the comment form, the body of the comment is required.
+- I was unable to submit the comment and the message "Please fill in this field" was displayed.

+#### Image of Blank Comment Form

 ![Image of Blank Comment Form](readme-images/screenshot-blank-comment-form.png)

-For the edit comment form, the body of the comment is required.
-When editing the content of the comment cannot be complete;y removed and left blank.
-After I removed the comment and clicked on the update button,  I was unable to submit the updated comment and the message displayed "Please fill in this field"
+- For the edit comment form, the body of the comment is required.
+- When editing, the body of the comment cannot be completely removed and left blank.
+- After I removed the comment and clicked on the update button, I was unable to submit the updated comment. - - The message "Please fill in this field" was displayed.

-I tested if I could resubmit the same comment twice but clicking on update with the previous comment.
-It returned me to the main edit comment section.
+- I tested if I could resubmit the same comment twice by clicking 'Update' with the previous comment unchanged.
+- It returned me to the main edit comment section.

+#### Image of Blank Edit Comment Form

 ![Image of Blank Edit Comment Form](readme-images/screenshot-blank-edit-comment-form.png)

-Testing Forms - Incorrect Input
+### Testing Forms - Incorrect Input

-I checked the login and register forms to see if error messages are displayed to the user when entering the incorect inputs.
+- I checked the login and register forms to see if the validation messages are displayed to the user when entering the incorect inputs.

-Login
+### Login

-I tested the login by entering the incorrect password with the correct username.
-I was unable to login and the message displated was " The username/ and or password you specified are not correct?
+- I tested the login by entering the incorrect password with the correct username.
+- I was unable to login and the message "The username / and or password you specified are not correct?" was displayed.

-I tested the login by entering the incorrect name with the correct password.
-I was unable to login and the message displated was " The username/ and or password you specified are not correct?
+- I tested the login by entering the incorrect name with the correct password.
+- I was unable to login and the message "The username / and or password you specified are not correct?" was displayed.

+#### Image of Blank Edit Comment Form

 ![Image of Blank Edit Comment Form](readme-images/screenshot-login-incorrect-details.png)

-Register
+### Register

-I tested the sign up / register for validation errors by entering in invalid inputs into the registration fields.
+- I tested the sign up / register forms for validation errors by entering invalid inputs in the registration fields.

-Validation errors were returned when a user chooses a password that is similar to their username."The password is too similar to the username"
+- Validation errors are returned when a user chooses a password that is similar to their username.
+The message "The password is too similar to the username" is displayed.

-I tried entering a password that was too short.
-Validation error was returned to the user to advised that a min of 8 characters are required "This password is too short.
-It must contain at least 8 characters.
+- I tried entering a password that was too short.
+- A validation error was returned to the user to advise that a minimum of 8 characters are required .
+- The message "This password is too short.
+It must contain at least 8 characters." was displayed.

+### Image of Blank Edit Comment Form

 ![Image of Blank Edit Comment Form](readme-images/screenshot-register-invalid-input.png)

-Testing CRUD functionality
+## Testing CRUD functionality

 ### Comments Section - CRUD

-The main area of this site where all elements of **CRUD** are displayed is in the comments section.
-The comments section allows users to interact with the website from the user interface without having to access the admin section to create, read, update or delete their comments.
+- The main area of this site where all elements of **CRUD** are displayed is in the comments section.
+- The comments section allows users to interact with the website from the user interface without having to access the admin section to create, read, update or delete their comments.

-#### Create
+### Create

 - Logged in users can add a comment to a recipe but users that are not logged in or who haven't registered for the site are unable to leave a comment.